nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is `TA Assist` and the **Actor** is the `User`, unless specified otherwise)
+(For all use cases below, the **System** is `TA-Assist` and the **Actor** is the `User`, unless specified otherwise)

 **Use case: UC1 - Enter focus mode for a class**

 **MSS**
 1. User requests to enter focus mode for a class.
-2. TA Assist enters focus mode for the class.
+2. TA-Assist enters focus mode for the class.
-3. TA Assist indicates that the user is in the focus mode for the class.
+3. TA-Assist indicates that the user is in the focus mode for the class.
-4. TA Assist lists all the students in the class.
+4. TA-Assist lists all the students in the class.
-5. TA Assist lists all the sessions in the class.
+5. TA-Assist lists all the sessions in the class.

     Use case ends.

 **Extensions**
 * *a.
 User requests to exit focus mode.
     * *a1.
-TA Assist exits focus mode.
+TA-Assist exits focus mode.
     * *a2.
-TA Assist indicates that the user has exited focus mode.
+TA-Assist indicates that the user has exited focus mode.

       Use case ends.

 * 2a.
 The class does not exist.
   * 2a1.
-TA Assist tells the user that the class does not exist.
+TA-Assist tells the user that the class does not exist.

     Use case ends